beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 {% include question.html content="Note that the three rates are markedly different, what does this tell us about the selective pressure on this gene?<br /><br /><br />" %}

 Now, let’s have a look at the timescale of the tree.
 Select the statistics called `age(root)` and `age(Americas)`.
 These are the dates of the root of the tree and the clade we defined for all of the American sequences.
-Because we have dated the tips of the tree, these statistics are given as the calendar year with the present day being on the right hand side (the most recently sample sequence is from 2009).
+Because we have dated the tips of the tree, these statistics are given as the calendar year with the present day being on the right hand side (the most recently sampled sequence is from 2009).

 {% include image.html prefix=root_url file="image20.png" %}